preislet/Database_comparator/notebooks/README.md

 ## ⚠️ Recommendation

 To avoid setup issues and ensure a smoother experience, we strongly recommend using the Docker image provided with this project.
+The docker image and notebooks are designed to work with Simple configuration files, making it easier to get started without additional setup.
+All advanced settings can be configured directly in the notebooks.